 Use with Ibrance or Verzenio

-Faslodex is approved for use with palbociclib (Ibrance) or abemaciclib (Verzenio) in women with HR+, HER2– advanced or metastatic breast cancer.
+Faslodex is approved for use with palbociclib (Ibrance) or abemaciclib (Verzenio) in females with HR-positive, HER2-negative advanced or metastatic breast cancer.
 It’s approved for this use if you’ve already tried hormone therapy and your cancer got worse.

 Use with Kisqali

-Faslodex is approved for use with ribociclib (Kisqali) in postmenopausal women with HR+, HER2– advanced or metastatic breast cancer.
+Faslodex is approved for use with ribociclib (Kisqali) in postmenopausal females with HR-positive, HER2-negative advanced or metastatic breast cancer.
 In this case, it can be used as the first hormone therapy you’ve tried or after you’ve tried another hormone therapy and your cancer got worse.

-Faslodex is given as an injection by your doctor.
+Faslodex is given as an injection by your doctor or a healthcare professional.

 Injection site for Faslodex

-Faslodex is injected into the muscle of your buttocks.
+You’ll receive Faslodex as an injection into the muscles of your buttocks.
 Each dose is two injections.
 One syringe will be injected into your right buttock and the other into your left buttock.
 It’s a slow process that takes about 1 to 2 minutes per injection.

 Faslodex is usually injected on days 1, 15, and 29 of your treatment.
 This means that for the first three doses, the injections are about 2 weeks apart.
-After that, you’ll only need to get Faslodex injections once a month.
+After that, you’ll need to get Faslodex injections only once per month.

 To help make sure you don’t miss an appointment to get your Faslodex dose, try setting a reminder on your phone.